 Confederation College has been embedding Indigenous knowledge into curriculum since 2011 through specially developed Indigenous Learning Outcomes (ILO).
-The infusion of ILO into program-specific courses throughout the College is intended to provide students with opportunities to develop an understanding of Indigenous culture, context, and worldview in relation to their chosen career field.
-As outlined in the Negahneewin Council 10 Year Vision, the ILOs also afford students the opportunity to engage in their role as global citizens who demonstrate respect for a diversity of perspectives.
+The ILO were gifted to the College community by Negahneewin Council, with the intention that all students develop an understanding of Indigenous knowledge that promotes community prosperity, social justice and relationships of reconciliation.
+As outlined in the Negahneewin Council 10 Year Vision (PDF file), the full implementation of seven ILO within every program at the College also affords students the opportunity to embrace their role as global citizens who demonstrate respect for a diversity of perspectives.

-Dr. Lisa Schmidt, Program Manager
+Dr. Lisa Schmidt,

 Centre for Policy and Research in Indigenous Learning